epoiesen/juncture/hanson/index.md

 Creative Commons License
 Rosemary Hanson is a freelance archeological illustrator and 3D modeler (rosemary.m.hanson@gmail.com) ORCID.

-Editorial note: this visual essay is powered by Juncture from JSTOR Labs.
-On a device, this essay is best viewed in landscape mode; images are triggered when the relevant text reaches the top of the screen.
+<small><small>Editorial note: this visual essay is powered by Juncture from JSTOR Labs.
+On a device, this essay is best viewed in landscape mode; images are triggered when the relevant text reaches the top of the screen.</small.</small>

 # What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects